Tructivity/Tructivity-Blog/articles/how-to-create-ai-mind-map/index.md

 <div class="prose lg:prose-xl dark:prose-invert">

 > Most apps charge you per mind map because they're paying for the AI behind it.
 Tructivity doesn't — because you bring your own AI.
-Here's exactly how to turn any text, textbook chapter, or webpage into a structured mind map, completely free, with no limit.

 ---